jayshozie/ceng240/notes4newbies/W01-intro.md

 ##### Solid State Drives (SSDs)

-A solid-state drive (SSD) is a type of solid-state storage device that use integrated circuits to store data persistently [Solid-state drive](https://en.wikipedia.org/wiki/Solid-state_drive).
+A solid-state drive (SSD) is a type of solid-state storage device that uses integrated circuits to store data persistently [Solid-state drive](https://en.wikipedia.org/wiki/Solid-state_drive).
 This is a bit of a technical definition, I think the best way to understand is to